 Manually Resolve via known_hosts

-• In the warning message find the line that tells you where the offending ECDSA key is located in the known_hosts file.
-In my example this line said 'Offending ECDSA key in /Users/scott/.ssh/known_hosts:47', which refers to line 47.
+- In the warning message find the line that tells you where the offending ECDSA key is located in the

-• Delete the line specified in the warning message
+file specified in the warning message - Delete the line specified in the warning message

 By deleting this line, your SSH client won't have an ECDSA key fingerprint to compare to, and thus will ask you again to verify the authenticity of the server the next time you connect.
-Once done, you'll have a new fingerprint in our known_hosts file for this server, and the warning will be gone.
+Once done, you'll have a new fingerprint in our known_hosts

 Resolve Using ssh-keygen